 Stay current with blog updates, new offers, and exclusive deals!
 Join our mailing list today.

 Driving in traffic can become frustrating and annoying.
-Let’s be honest: out and out, this can turn your trip into a nightmare and ruin your plans, no matter what they were.
-But bad traffic is an almost inevitable experience, and sooner or later anyone can get trapped into a tight, hardly-moving anthill.
-(How’s that for an image?)
-Don’t panic, it’s not forever: the world’s longest traffic jam was only 60 miles long, and you’re probably not stuck in that on, so just act calm and confident and do your best not to lose self-control.
+Let’s be honest.
+Traffic can turn your trip into a nightmare and ruin your plans, no matter what they were.
+But bad traffic is inevitable, and sooner or later everyone gets trapped on a tight, hardly-moving highway.
+Don’t panic.
+Stay calm and do your best not to lose self-control.
+Remember, people got out of the world’s longest traffic jam, and you can do it too!

-— Check road congestion online, preferably, right before your departure and plan your route according the situation.
+Check out road congestion online before leaving.
+Do so right before your departure and plan your route according to the situation.

-— Choose your destinations and routes with rush hour in mind.
-Even at the busiest times of day, you can make excellent time if you’re going a direction no-one else is.
+Choose your destinations and routes with rush hour in mind.
+Even at the busiest times of day, you can avoid traffic delays if you time the route right.

-— Choose less popular ways.
-Even though small residential streets may seem more tedious due to numerous stop signs and lower speed limits, they can keep you moving towards your destination.
-Like the tortoise: slow and steady can win the race.
-Not that you’re racing.
-You’re not racing, are you?
-No?
-Good.
-Racing is illegal, dangerous, and just in general a terrible idea.
+Choose the road less traveled.
+Even though slower residential streets may seem more tedious due to numerous stop signs and lights, they can keep you moving towards your destination.
+Like the tortoise, slow and steady can win the race.

 Tips for Driving in Traffic When You Can’t Avoid It

 Never break the law to get through traffic.
 Regardless of how others act, never break the law in an attempt to get around traffic.
 It is illegal and dangerous aggressive driving.
 When the road is jam-packed with vehicles, there’s a good chance one of them belongs to a police officer or the highway patrol officer.
 If they see you breaking the law they’ll give you a moving violation in the middle of the congestion that could require traffic school to keep points off your license.